firecmsco/firecms/website/docs/properties/config/date.md

 ```
 ### `autoValue` "on_create" | "on_update"

-Used this prop to update this timestamp automatically upon entity creation
+Use this prop to update this date automatically upon entity creation
 or update.

 ### `mode` "date" | "date_time"